hande-qmc/hande/documentation/manual/input/calcs/qmc.rst

         What's the memorhy cost for power_pitzer_orderN.
 It sounds like it should really be named order_Nij?
 Is there a version which doesn't weight the ij (which might reduce the memory cost)?
+    .. review VAN:
+        There is a subtle difference in the way ij are samples. power_pitzer_orderN samples them similarly but not the same as power_pitzer_orderM_ij/heat_bath (the set to choose i and j from is different).

     The 'power_pitzer_orderN' excitation generator uses precalculated weights and unlike 'power_pitzer', it also samples i and j with weighted probabilities.
 It also samples single excitations in a weighted manner.
+Its memory cost is O(M^2) where M is the number of basis functions.
     This excitation generator can be useful in single-referenced systems when doing CCMC especially where the basis set size gets too big for 'power_pitzer_orderM' and 'heat_bath_uniform'.